Roster Retention

 How Many Players Stay All Four Years at University of Hawaii Baseball?

-38% of freshmen who join University of Hawaii baseball stay on the roster for all four years — above the D1 average of 28%.
-The one-and-done rate — players who leave after their first year — is 32%.
+53% of freshmen who join University of Hawaii baseball stay on the roster for all four years — above the D1 average of 38%.
+The one-and-done rate — freshmen who are gone from this roster after their first season, whether they quit, were cut, or transferred — is 30%.
 On average, players spend 2.6 seasons on the University of Hawaii roster.

 Career Outcomes